Crawl Space Techs

 This could be a problem when you go to sell your home in the future and you have "dormant" mold and fungus on the wood framing.
 Home inspectors will still take pictures of mold and fungus, dormant or not.

-WHAT ARE MY REPAIR OPTIONS TO REMOVE EXISTING MOLD?
+WHAT ARE MY REPAIR OPTIONS TO REMOVE EXISTING GROWTH ?

-2) Sanding Blocks or HEPA Vacuuming.
+2) Sanding or HEPA Vacuuming.
 This is the slowest and most time consuming process available.
 There is an incredible amount of labor involved with sanding or vacuuming by hand every square inch of wood framing in a crawl space.
-This is the most expensive option available.
+This will remove mold and fungal growth on the surface.
+Without any kind of spray treatment you don't kill the fungal root system inside the wood.

 3) Mold Spray Treatments.
 Spray treatments do not remove mold and fungus.
-They just disinfect it only.
+They just kill it only.
 Many times the wood framing looks the same after just a spray treatment.
+Can still be detectable by a home inspector in the future.
+Most spray treatments cost less than $1 a square foot.

-4) Mold Spray Treatments With Physical Wiping.
-This method will kill the mold and fungus and physically remove it as well.
+4) Scrub and Spray Treatment This method will kill the mold and fungus and physically remove the growth as well using scrub brushes.
 This method has far less dust being released in the air compared to soda blasting.
-This method will kill and disinfect mold, physically remove mold, and remove a majority of the mold staining in the wood framing leaving the wood looking nearly brand new again.
+Scrub and spray treatment usually costs close to $1 a square foot.

 WHAT CAUSES MOLD AND WOOD ROT IN A CRAWL SPACE?